Gut-Brain Axis & Neurotransmitter Health in Lisbon

 Gut-brain axis recalibration is inherently a longer-term process because it involves changes in microbial composition, intestinal barrier restoration, and vagal tone — the body's ability to calm itself — improvement.
 All of these changes operate on biological timescales of weeks to months.
 However, understanding the mechanisms at work often produces meaningful cognitive and emotional shifts relatively early, as clients gain the framework to make informed decisions about the behavioral inputs that matter most.

-Take the First Step Toward Gut-Brain Axis & Neurotransmitter Health
+Take the First Step Toward Gut-Brain Balance

 The Strategy Call is a focused conversation with Dr. Ceruto that maps the specific neural mechanisms driving your concerns and determines the right path forward.
-The Strategy Call carries a $250 fee.

 Book a Strategy Call